lizizaid/age-of-lost-omens/content/Bestiary/Bestiary Index.md

-The world of Golarion is full of unique peoples and frightening monsters, from frightening undead to whimsical fey and from hungry beasts to scheming fiends.
+The world of Golarion is full of unique peoples and monsters, from frightening undead to whimsical fey and from hungry beasts to scheming fiends.
 The following bestiary is a collection of the creatures and ancestries encountered during the adventures of Age of Lost Omens.